 Teacher: Miss Alice Williams

-We have a busy term planned and cannot wait to see the outcomes.
+We have a busy half term planned (including our FABUOLOUS Christmas play) and cannot wait to see the outcomes.
 Keep your eyes peeled on this page for new photos and updates from the class!

 A normal day in the life of an Otter!

-Our day usually starts with a short ‘coming in’ task in the morning, linked to the children’s current learning, followed by phonics, English and Maths.
-During the afternoon the children will have a guided reading session and then move onto other areas of the curriculum such as science, geography, RE, PE, ICT and art etc. We try where possible to link our learning to the current topic and to ensure that the children's learning is contextualised and relates to their lives, thus making learning meaningful and memorable.
+Our day usually starts with activities out on our tables in the morning, linked to the children’s current learning, followed by Wake and Shake, Maths, Phonics then English.
+During the afternoon the children will have a guided reading session and then move onto other areas of the curriculum such as science, geography, RE, PE, ICT and art relating to the current topic to ensure that the children's learning is contextualised, thus making learning meaningful and memorable.

 We continue to have open mornings on a by-weekly basis and I am available to discuss any queries you may have during these sessions, alternatively I can be contacted by email at: firstname.lastname@example.org.

 Homework in Otters' class will cover a range of learning including writing, maths, reading and creative activities linked to topic themes.
 Homework will be based around an outcome, rather than specific individual tasks, to make sure everyone can have a go at different activities revolving around the topic we are covering.